Bitcoin-com/developer.bitcoin.com/README.md

 ## Start

 Start the project with `npm start`.
 Then edit the files in your /html, /sass, and /js folders.
-The Sass and HTML files will be compiled in the background as you save changes to them.
-Compile minified CSS and JS to your dist folder with `npm run build`.
+The Sass and HTML files will be compiled in the background as you save changes.
+To create minified CSS and JS for production on a live website, use `npm run build`.

 ```bash
 npm start